 By: Keith W. Gruebele

-Keith W. Gruebele is Senior Vice President at Bankers Healthcare Group (BHG), where he oversees all loan originations.
-If you’d like more information about partnering with BHG, the premier provider of hassle-free financial solutions to healthcare professionals, to finance your new medical equipment with fixed rates and flexible terms, have one of our experts reach out to you directly.
+Keith Gruebele is Senior Vice President, overseeing all loan originations, at Bankers Healthcare Group, the premier provider of hassle-free financial solutions to healthcare professionals.
+If you’d like more information about partnering with BHG to finance your new medical equipment with fixed rates and flexible terms, have one of our experts reach out to you directly.
 Not ready to take the next step?
 Visit our cash flow calculator to better understand whether your monthly cash flow is sufficient to meet your expansion and career goals.